- White-tailed deer are a popular game animal found in almost every part of the United States.

 Michigan: 1.5 to 2 million

-White-tail deer are an important game animal in Michigan.
+White-tailed deer are an important game animal in Michigan.
 The population is mostly in the southern part of the state.

 Minnesota: 1 million